skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 The above YAML file defines a pipeline with two tasks.
 The first :code:`name: pipeline` names the pipeline.
 The first task has name :code:`train` and the second task has name :code:`eval`.
 The tasks are separated by a line with three dashes :code:`---`.
 Each task has its own :code:`resources`, :code:`setup`, and :code:`run` sections.
 The :code:`setup` and :code:`run` sections are executed sequentially.

-To submit the pipeline, the same command :code:`sky spot launch` is used.
+To submit the pipeline, the same command :code:`sky job launch` is used.
 The pipeline will be automatically launched and monitored by SkyPilot.
-You can check the status of the pipeline with :code:`sky spot queue` or :code:`sky spot dashboard`.
+You can check the status of the pipeline with :code:`sky job queue` or :code:`sky job dashboard`.

 .. note::